ustaxcourt/ef-cms/wikiwiki/Messages.md

 * Sent - newest to oldest by Sent date
 * Completed - newest to oldest by Completed date

-## Message flow
-* Message comes into Individual and Section Inbox and always displays the message text
-* When clerk forwards a message (sent to), the message moves to Sent tab for both Individual and Section
-* Open messages appear in In Progress Messages on case detail page
-* All messages for a document appear in Document detail page in either In Progress or Complete tabs

 ## Unread messages
 * When a new message is received, a closed envelope icon is displayed on page refresh (not in real time) next to the Messages link in the header
 * Total number of unread messages is displayed next to the My Messages page title